Skip to Content

 • 1 cup white wine

-• 2 28 ounce cans crushed tomatoes
+• 2 28-ounce cans of crushed tomatoes

 • 4 tablespoons Calabrian crushed chile peppers (can substitute 1 1/2 teaspoon dried red Chile peppers)